The Baby-Sitters Club: Where are they now?

 The daughter of Sissy Spacek and Jack Fisk, Schuyler Fisk picked up her first major role (and her first credit on a film involving neither of her parents) at the age of 13 when she starred in The Baby-Sitters Club as Kristy, the club founder and president.
 In the 2000s, the actor-singer-songwriter moved towards focusing on her music rather than film roles, and she released her debut album, The Good Stuff, in 2009.
 In 2010, she joined forces with OneRepublic’s Tim Myers and formed the duo FM Radio.
 Her recent onscreen credits include Gus Van Sant’s Restless (2011), the Nicholas Sparks adaptation The Best of Me (2014), a 2016 episode of Fear the Walking Dead, the 2018 Lifetime movie Every Other Holiday, and a recurring role as the younger version of her mother's character, Ruth, on Castle Rock.

 Larisa Oleynik (Dawn Schafer)

 Just a few months before she played cool California girl Dawn in The Baby-Sitters Club, Larisa Oleynik already begun playing the part that would make her famous in the mid-‘90s: the title character on Nickelodeon’s The Secret World of Alex Mack.
 After BSC, which was Oleynik’s first film role, her next big-screen appearance was playing the pretty, popular Bianca in the beloved 1999 teen comedy 10 Things I Hate About You.
 Since that time, she has racked up dozens of film and TV credits, including recurring roles on Mad Men, Hawaii Five-0, and Pretty Little Liars, and appearances on Psych, Mike & Molly, and Law & Order: SVU (pictured), among other series.
-She will appear next in the films Animal Among Us, Accommodations, and Wandering Off.
+She has recently appeared in two different Netflix series, Trinkets and The Healing Powers of Dude.

 Rachael Leigh Cook (Mary Anne Spier)

 Rachael Leigh Cook made her acting debut when she played Mary Anne, she of the perfect handwriting, in The Baby-Sitters Club in 1995.
 She followed it up with another major family release, playing Becky Thatcher in Tom and Huck later that same year.
-It wasn’t until 1999 that she had her breakout moment when she starred in the high school-set Pygmalion story She’s All That, opposite ‘90s dreamboat Freddie Prinze, Jr. After playing the title role in 2001’s Josie and the Pussycats, Cook gravitated towards indie projects and voice acting.
+It wasn't until 1999 that she had her breakout moment when she starred in the high school-set Pygmalion story She’s All That, opposite ‘90s dreamboat Freddie Prinze, Jr. After playing the title role in 2001’s Josie and the Pussycats, Cook gravitated towards indie projects and voice acting.
 She has done voice work on the Adult Swim series Robot Chicken since 2006, and has voiced parts in the Kingdom Hearts and Star Wars: The Old Republic video game series.
-Next up, she will appear in a new adaptation of A Midsummer Night’s Dream.
+Recently, she has appeared an a variety of Hallmark movies as well as two episodes of Criminal Minds.